Georgian grammar: Nouns

-In the case of a word that ends in an -o, the -o may disappear completely or reduce to a -v and the consonant case endings are used; with the exception of the vocative case, which it itself becomes a -v.
+In the case of a word that ends in an -o, the -o may disappear completely or reduce to a -v and the consonant case endings are used; with the exception of the vocative case, which itself becomes a -v.
 An example of this is the word teorbo (music), which becomes teorbo-v in the vocative case.

 Pluralisation

 The plural number is marked with the suffix -eb, which appears after the root of the noun and before the case suffix.
 Some examples are: